Contact

 As we age, skin elasticity decreases, which can result in excess skin folds after weight loss.
 The amount of loose skin is variable among individuals.

-Some patients will choose to have plastic surgery to remove loose or excess skin after they have lost their excess weight.
+Some patients will choose to have plastic surgery to remove loose or excess skin after they have lost a significant amount of weight.
+Loose or excess skin can sometimes lead to issues including increased sweating or chaffing and sores.
 Insurance generally does not pay for this type of surgery (often seen as elective surgery).
-However, some do pay for certain types of surgery to remove excess skin when complications arise from these excess skin folds.
-Ask your surgeon about your need for a skin removal procedure.
+However, some do pay for certain types of surgery to remove excess skin when complications arise from these skin folds.
+There are various types of plastic surgery options for after weight loss including breast lift, tummy tuck, full-body lift or chin or arm lifts.
+Ask your surgeon about a skin removal procedure and when you might be able to have it done.
+Often, it is suggested waiting at least 18 to 24 months after weight-loss surgery to have plastic surgery.

 Any type of surgery and obesity are risk factors for formation of blood clots — deep vein thrombosis (DVT) or pulmonary embolism (PE).
 These blood clots can form in the lower extremities (DVT) and travel to the lung (PE).
 The best way to avoid blood clots is prevention through: